 The consecration was quite an affair.
 It was conducted by St Thomas Cantilupe, Bishop of Hereford (see Hereford Cathedral), over the objections of the Bishop of St Davids, who claimed jurisdiction over the area.
 Cantilupe expected trouble, and posted armed guards around the abbey church!

 The monks were skilled at raising sheep, and the fleece from Abbey Dore was exported as far afield as Italy.
 But the prosperity did not come without a cost; the abbey's location so close to the Welsh border meant that it was subject to Welsh raids.
 In 1405 the abbey narrowly avoided being sacked by Owain Glendower.
 The end came, however, at English hands, when Henry VIII dissolved the abbey in 1537.
 The property was purchased by Lord John Scudamore.

 Other interior highlights include a beautifully carved Carolean screen made by John Abel and bearing the arms of Charles I, Archbishop Laud, and Viscount Scudamore.
-To the south east of the crossing is the Hoskyns Chapel, with the tomb of John Hoskyns used as an altar slab.
-Hoskyns spent time in the Tower of London under James I, but in a happier time he entertained the king with a troup of 10 Morris dancers whose combined age was said to total 1000 years!
+To the south-east of the crossing is the Hoskyns Chapel, with the tomb of John Hoskyns used as an altar slab.
+Hoskyns spent time in the Tower of London under James I, but in a happier time, he entertained the king with a troupe of 10 Morris dancers whose combined age was said to total 1000 years!

 Visiting Dore Abbey

 It has to be said that access can be a problem.
 There is no parking at the church, and many visitors park along the lane that leads past the churchyard gate.
 Be warned that despite the rural location there is a lot of traffic along the lane, and walking along the road isn't something I'd recommend.